Instant Pot Mexican Shredded Beef

 Let’s see a show of hands for instant pot lovers!
 Anyone? 😀

 Now?
-I use my instant pot several times a week.
+I use my Instant Pot several times a week.
 But instead of making entire meals in it, I’m using it for all of my “this is better in the instant pot” foods.
-Steel cut oats, quinoa, rice, hard boiled eggs, beef roast, and pork shoulder.
+Apple Steel Cut Oats, quinoa for Mexican Quinoa Salad (and others), any kind of rice, hard-boiled eggs, beef roast, and pork shoulder.
 So far, so good.

-Ingredients needed for Instant Pot Mexican Shredded Beef:
+Ingredients needed for Easy Instant Pot Shredded Beef:

-• Beef Chuck Roast – Purchase a 2.5 pound cut of beef, that has plenty of fat marbling throughout.
-This will ensure a tender result.
+• Boneless Chuck Roast – Purchase a 2.5-pound cut of beef that has plenty of fat marbling throughout.
+Avoid a tough cut of meat or one that doesn’t have enough fat.

-• Olive Oil, S & P – You’ll need olive oil, salt and pepper for searing the meat.
+• Avocado Oil, S & P – You’ll need avocado oil, salt, and pepper for searing the meat.

 • Chipotle Peppers – Use as many chipotle peppers as you like in the marinade.
 It won’t be nearly as spicy as you think after cooking.